farajabien/monee/README.md

 **Daily Use (< 2 minutes):**

+1. Get notification reminder at your preferred time
-1. Open app → See dashboard (income vs expenses, cash runway, debt alerts, savings progress)
+2. Open app → See dashboard (income vs expenses, cash runway, debt alerts, savings progress)
-2. Tap "Add Expense" or paste Mpesa message
+3. Tap "Add Expense" and enter details (or paste M-Pesa message if you use that feature)
-3. Auto-categorized based on recipient
+4. Auto-categorized based on recipient
-4. Done!
+5. Done!
 Check in daily or weekly to stay on track.

 **Weekly Check-In:**

-- Review spending by category
+- Review visual analytics showing spending trends
+- Check interactive charts for category breakdowns
-- Check if you're on track to next payday
+- See if you're on track to next payday
-- Adjust habits if needed
+- Review debt payment progress with visual insights
-- Update savings progress
+- Check savings goal progress with contribution tracking
+- Adjust habits based on data insights

 ---